Steve-Reid/vite-starter-with-plop/README.md

-# React Vite/Vitest Starter
+# React Vite/Vitest Starter with Plop

-A React TypeScript starter project
+A React TypeScript starter project with a component generator

 ## Tech Stack